MeLiDosProject/BaezaEtAl_Dataset_2025/README.md

 - `data/Study_dates_MeLiDos_FUSPCEU.xlsx`: Recruitment dates to clean
   light exposure recordings

-- `questionnaires`: Folder containing Turkish questionnaire translations and their English codings

 - `data`: Folder with measurement and project data in the following
   structure: